I Am Not Unreliable, My Asthma Is

 I promise you, that’s not the case.

 Many people in my life don’t even believe asthma is a real issue for anyone, including me.
-Why would I use a medical excuse people don’t think is real?
-I also have no desire to cry wolf – if I use an asthma attack as an excuse when I’m not having one – no one will believe me when I DO have an attack.
+Why would I use a medical excuse that people don’t think is real?
+I also have no desire to cry wolf—if I use an asthma attack as an excuse when I’m not having one, no one will believe me when I actually have an attack.

 Asthma is my reason for not being as social as I want, not my excuse.

 I want to commit to events.
 I want to attend gatherings.
 I don’t want to cancel at the last minute and be labeled as unreliable.
-I am not unreliable.
-My asthma is.
+I am not unreliable; my unreliable asthma is.
 I never know when or where an attack will strike or how severe my symptoms may be.

-- Please keep inviting me!
-I am capable of deciding if I can or cannot attend.
-Living with asthma can be isolating and lonely.
+• Always extend the invite - I am capable of deciding if I can or cannot attend.
+Living with unreliable asthma can be isolating and lonely.
 I really want to be with my friends, family, and colleagues.

-- If I leave early, that is not a reflection on the host or attendees.
-Again, my disease is unpredictable.
+• Leaving early is not a reflection on the host or attendees - Again, my disease is unpredictable.
 The environment is unpredictable.
 If I come in contact with triggers that cause or worsen symptoms, I’ll need to leave to protect my health.

-- Don’t be angry if I cancel at the last minute.
-It’s exhausting always having to think about how every place I go may be a maze of triggers.
+• Don’t be angry at a last-minute cancellation - It’s exhausting always having to think about how every place I go may be a maze of triggers.
 I would love to jump in my car and go with no further thought!
 If that’s your reality, I hope you understand how lucky you are.
-Unfortunately, I can’t just run and do things without considering how that activity may send me to the emergency room (ER).
+Unfortunately, I can’t just go and do things without considering how that activity may send me to the emergency room (ER).

-Is it hard for you to remember you’re not unreliable, your asthma is?
+Is it hard for you to remember that you’re not unreliable, but rather that you are dealing with unreliable asthma?
 Have you been left out of events because others didn’t think you would attend?
 Share in the comments below.

 Join the conversation